 I’m a man and I’ve been raped

-Men get raped too.
+Male rape happens too.
 It may not be as talked about, but that doesn’t mean you’re the only one.
-If you’re male it may be reassuring to know there are specific organisations, such as SurvivorsUK and Mankind UK, that can help you too.
+If you’re male, it may be reassuring to know there are specific organisations, such as SurvivorsUK and Mankind UK, that can help you too.

 What do I do?

-The most important thing is tell someone you trust.
+The most important thing you can do is tell someone you trust.
 They can help you through some of the decisions you need to make.
 If you can’t bear to tell someone you know, then ring the Rape Crisis helpline on 0808 802 9999.
 You’ll be able to talk through your options with someone in confidence.
-Rape Crisis offer support for all victims of rape, female or male.
+You can also talk to us in confidence or text our 24/7 crisis messenger.

 The big question to ask yourself is: What’s the best thing for me to do?
 How am I best going to get through this?

-Don’t feel pressured to do anything you don’t want to – you have already been victimised.
-We do suggest going to your local sexual assault referral centre if you have one, you can find out where your nearest one is here.
+Don’t feel pressured to do anything you don’t want to – you have already been through a lot.
+We do suggest going to your local sexual assault referral centre if you have one.
 They are experienced at dealing with this and won’t put any pressure on you.
 If you choose to, they can take the necessary swabs for evidence purposes, and then store it for you if you decide to take legal action in the future.